 Iced coffee is made by brewing hot coffee and pouring it over some ice cubes or refrigerating it.

 Cold brew involves steeping ground coffee granules for a few hours at room temperature.
+For a deeper dive into different preparation styles, see our breakdown of types of coffee drinks.

 Final Thoughts